dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

 It is an error if the object being iterated over by a `for-in` loop has a static type which is not `dynamic`, and is not a subtype of `Iterable<dynamic>`.

+It is an error if the type of the value returned from a factory constructor is not a subtype of the class type associated with the class in which it is defined (specifically, it is an error to return a nullable type from a factory constructor for any class other than `Null`).

 It is a warning to use a null aware operator (`?.`, `?..`, `??`, `??=`, or `...?`) on a non-nullable receiver.